brianparkerin/Netflix-Landing/README.md

 # Netflix-Landing

-This is the NETFLIX Landing for Learn More About Code....
+This is the NETFLIX Landing for Learn More About Code Aspect...

 View Project: https://brianparkerin.github.io/Netflix-Landing/